claytonjones-401n16/seattle-javascript-401n16/class-15/README.md

-# Module 2: DS&A / Recap

-Add the finishing touches to your Auth Server and integrate with your previously completed API Serve

-Implement a new Data Structure
+# Event Driven Applications

+Today, we will leverage the ability of Javascript to raise events, monitor events, and perform operations in response to events occurring.

 ## Learning Objectives